-The isgreaterequal function determines whether the value of first argument is greater or equal to the value of second argument.
-If the first argument is greater or equal to the second argument then it returns 1 otherwise 0.
+The isgreaterequal function checks if the value of the first parameter is greater than or equal to the value of the second parameter.
+It will return 1 if the first parameter is greater or equal, otherwise it will return 0.

 Note: If one or both the arguments of a function are NAN then it returns 0.